PlayFab/gsdk/UnrealPlugin/README.md

 **If you use the executable in the root folder, the server will fail to initialize with the Playfab system.**

 ## Setting up a Linux Dedicated Server on Playfab
-During testing the following Dockerfile worked excellent with the Playfab Linux VM:
+During testing the following Dockerfile + startup.sh script worked excellent with the Playfab Linux VM:

+### The Dockerfile:
 ```Dockerfile
 FROM ubuntu:18.04